Giphy/giphy-js/packages/react-components/README.md

 )

 // define the components in a separate function so we can
-// use the context hook
-const Components = () => {
+// use the context hook.
+You could also use the render props pattern const Components = () => {
     const { fetchGifs, searchKey } = useContext(SearchContext)
     return (